imxrt-rs/imxrt-hal/README.md

 - [x] `"imxrt1062"`
 - [x] `"imxrt1064"`

 As with the HAL, the RAL also **requires** a feature flag to specify the processor variant.
-The RAL is also [on crates.io](https://crates.io/crates/imxrt-ral).
+The RAL is [on crates.io](https://crates.io/crates/imxrt-ral).
+The RAL provides the `"rt"` feature flag, and the interrupt table definition, that's used by the HAL.

 ## Q/A

-*Are there any board support packages (BSP) that use the `imxrt-hal` crate?*
+#### *Are there any board support packages (BSP) that use the `imxrt-hal` crate?*

 There are a few BSPs that use the `imxrt-hal` crate: